Debate on "Is the Infrastructure Sector Really Necessary?"

 Translator's notes:

-LY.COM is a Chinese travel booking site.
+LY.COM is a Chinese travel booking website.

-The process above has already been significantly improved, and now the HBase cluster is created automatically by the Kubernetes Operator after workflow approval.
+The above process has already been significantly improved, and now the HBase cluster is created automatically by the Kubernetes Operator after workflow approval.

 Problem 4: Intentional obstruction to DevOps